PandasThumb/pandasthumb.github.io/_posts/2024/2024-10-31-dembskiewert2.md

 <div align="center"><figure><img width="600px" src="/uploads/2023/Six_Grandfathers.jpg" alt="[Six grandfathers image]">
 <figcaption><div align="center">The mountain called <em>Six Grandfathers</em> by the
-Lakota people before it was <br/>renamed Mount Rushmore.
-Does the Lakota name reflect a design inference?</div></figcaption><em>Wikimedia, public domain</em></figure></div>
+Lakota people before it was renamed Mount Rushmore.<br> An image of Mount Rushmore adorns the cover of Dembski and Ewert's book, as an example of a design inference we make.<br/> Does the Lakota name reflect a design inference?</div></figcaption><em>Wikimedia, public domain</em></figure></div>

 <p>&nbsp;</p>